aspose-words/Aspose.Words-Documentation/java/developer-guide/linq-reporting-engine/template-syntax/outputting-sequential-data/using-charts-to-represent-sequential-data/_index.md

 ﻿---
-title: Using Charts to Represent Sequential Data
+title: Using Charts to Represent Sequential Data – Aspose.Words for Java
+articleTitle: Using Charts to Represent Sequential Data
+linktitle: Using Charts to Represent Sequential Data
 description: "Use charts to represent your sequential data when building a report Java."
 type: docs
 weight: 40